 The PEAP is a high stakes assessment over a short timeframe.
 As such, candidates are discouraged from taking vacation during the PEAP, as it may put their assessment in jeopardy.

-If you are a resident (this includes subspecialty PGY4-8) starting on July 1st, you must book a PGME Registration Appointment using the appointment booking system.
-You will need your Medportal email address to access the registration appointment system.
-You will be able to change your appointment up until June 7.
+If you are a resident (this includes subspecialty PGY4-8) or Clinical Fellow starting on July 1st, you must book a PGME Registration Appointment using the appointment booking link below.
+You will be able to change your appointment up until June 5.
 After that your appointment cannot be changed.

 Resident Affairs provides confidential support for all residents and fellows, and assists learners as they manage issues with or within their program, hospital, university or home.
 They will act as an advocate, and will support or represent the learner requiring work place accommodations or further support.

 The Resident Affairs Office is an inclusive and confidential office within Postgraduate Medical Education which supports, educates and advocates for residents and fellows and their well-being on their personal, academic and professional journeys through training.
 Resident Affairs cares about and is here to help every resident and fellow at McMaster.